 Team up with influencers who make sense for your target audience

 It’s no secret that in today’s world, pop culture celebrities and social media influencers hold sway over teenagers and millennials.
-Reach out to influencers who have an interested in the causes you’re rallying in, or just influencers who have a millennial-aged audience to see who would want to get on board with your campaign.
+Reach out to influencers who have an interest in the causes you’re rallying in, or just influencers who have a millennial-aged audience to see who would want to get on board with your campaign.
 Send them a shirt, and get them to spread the word about the t-shirts.
 Post updates on social media with these influencers wearing your tees and have them share why they are voting in the coming election.

 This strategy is guaranteed to make a difference when it comes to millennials buying your shirts, getting informed about the issues they care about, and then going out and voting.
 You can use this tactic even if your campaign or organization isn’t that well known: simply collaborate with influential members of your community or neighborhood, someone that millennials look up to, and get them to wear and promote your tees.